cyberchicken1231/PiPlay/README.md

 ~1 spool of solder
 ~1 3d printer
 ~1 spool of filament
+# Setup the Pi
+I will post this section when I get to build the project, most likely in a couple of weeks.
 # To build:
 The Gerber files are in the ZIP file piplay_gbr.zip.
 Load this ZIP into either:
 ~A PCB manufacturer